CLI commands in Maizzle

 ||string||no||local||An environment name to use.
 This is the

-[env]is specified, Maizzle will only use
+[env]is specified, Maizzle will default it to

 Use this command to develop emails locally.